-Do any of these words bring to mind a lifestyle full of joy and freedom?
-Oddly, they don’t.
 Instead, they bring to mind images of Scrooge and dreary, turn-of-the-century London slums.
 (Not sure why that last image comes to mind, but it does.
-Possibly from reading Oliver Twist!)
+Possibly from reading Oliver Twist.)

-- Give yourself a cash allowance every week or month and when the money is gone, it’s gone.
-Even having $10-20 and knowing you can spend it on ANYTHING YOU LIKE, adds some fun to the month.
-This will help you avoid those moments of self-pity when it feels like you never get to treat yourself to something special, and then, when you do spend, you know the money is there and there’s no stress about whether or not you can afford it.
+- Give yourself a cash allowance every week or month; when the money is gone, it’s gone.
+Even having $10-20 and knowing you can spend it on ANYTHING YOU LIKE adds some fun to the month.
+This helps you avoid those moments of self-pity when it feels like you never get to treat yourself to something special, and then, when you do spend, you know the money is there, and there’s no stress about whether or not you can afford it.

 - Check your banking account online often.
 Look for unauthorized expenses and those little expenses that can add up quickly.
-It helps you feel like you’re in control when you know exactly how much money is in your account and where it’s going and if there are any fraudulent charges, you can contact the bank immediately.
+It helps you feel like you’re in control when you know exactly how much money is in your account and where it’s going.
+Plus, you can contact the bank immediately if there are any fraudulent charges.

-- Find friends who also want to live a frugal lifestyle, rather than with people who have expensive tastes.
-If you hang out with people who absolutely must have the latest technical gadget the day it comes out and they spend money like it’s water, pretty soon you’ll begin to do the same, or you’ll end up feeling depressed when you don’t spend.
+- Find friends who also want to live a frugal lifestyle rather than people with expensive tastes.
+If you hang out with people who absolutely must have the latest technical gadget the day it comes out and spend money like it’s water, pretty soon, you’ll begin to do the same.
+Or, you’ll end up feeling depressed when you don’t spend.
 Who needs that additional stress?

-- Have no spend days.
-Once you are able to go 1, 2, 3, and 4 days without spending a dime, then challenge yourself and your family to a full week of no spending.
+- Have ‘no spend’ days.
+Once you can go 1, 2, 3, and 4 days without spending a dime, then challenge yourself and your family to a full week of no spending.

-- If one member of the family is more frugal, more of a saver, send THEM to the store with a list.
+- If one family member is more frugal, more of a saver, then send THEM to the store with a list.
 They’ll be more likely to stick to the list and avoid impulse buys.
-If I run to the store to buy 4 things, you’d better believe I come home with 30 or 40.
+If I run to the store to buy four things, you’d better believe I come home with 30 or 40.
 My penny-pinching daughter?
 She’ll stick to that list like white on rice!

 - Make saving money a game.
 What are the very cheapest meals you can make?
 If you spent $500 on groceries this month, can you spend $475 next month and $450 the next?

-- On Sundays, sit down with your family and plan your spending for the week.
-Know what you will need to buy and this helps avoid buying things you don’t need.
-This will also help surprise expenses that the kids might spring on you at the last moment, such as fees for school activities.
+- Sit down with your family on Sundays and plan your spending for the week.
+Knowing what you will need to buy helps you avoid buying things you don’t need.
+This will also help with surprise expenses that the kids might spring on you at the last moment, such as fees for school activities.

 - If possible, have a set amount of money automatically deposited from your paycheck into your savings account.
 There’s a very good chance you’ll never miss it.
 If you don’t make a point of saving money on purpose, it will never happen.
 Use this 52 Weeks Savings Plan, too; Plus, you can start it anytime time of the year.

-- Take advantage of pre-tax Health Savings Accounts and employer contributions to a 401K, if those are offered by your job.
+- Take advantage of pre-tax Health Savings Accounts and employer contributions to a 401K if those are offered by your job.
 Every benefit offered by your company, even if it’s just a bag of coffee beans per month as offered by Starbucks to their employees, is there for the taking.
-(By the way, Starbucks is an excellent employer.
-Review their benefits here.)

-- Keep track of your financial progress: savings, debt repayment, mortgage/car pay offs, etc. This is so motivating — and get the family involved.
-Right now, my own family is saving up for an extensive vacation, and we have savings goals for each month.
+- Keep track of your financial progress: savings, debt repayment, mortgage/car payoffs, etc. This is so motivating — and get the family involved.
+When my family saves up for an extended vacation, we have monthly savings goals.
 Not surprisingly, both kids are eager to get summer jobs, so they can add to the kitty!

 - Watch your attitude and be grateful for what you have.
 This is really one of those foundational frugal living tips.
-That’s because it’s easy to become discouraged and even depressed when money is tight, but our grandparents and great-grandparents who lived through the Great Depression not only survived but many of them have said those were the best days of their lives.
+That’s because it’s easy to become discouraged and even depressed when money is tight.
+However, our grandparents and great-grandparents who lived through the Great Depression not only survived but many of them have said those were the best days of their lives.
 Why?
-Certainly not because they had every creature comfort and a huge bank balance, but because it was a time of families and communities pulling together, encouraging one another, and finding creative ways to make the most of what they had.
+Certainly not because they had every creature comfort and a huge bank balance.
+Instead, it was a time of families and communities pulling together, encouraging one another, and finding creative ways to make the most of what they had.
 If they could do it, you can, too!

 - Do the same for your kids.
-They are immersed in messages that tell them they must own certain items, dress a certain way, emulate one celebrity or another and spending time at malls and stores will only further drive home the message that happiness and acceptance by others can only come by spending money.
+They are immersed in messages that tell them they must own certain items, dress a certain way, and emulate one celebrity or another.
+Spending time at malls and stores only further drives home the message that happiness and acceptance by others can only come by spending money.
 Not a good foundation for their adult years.

-- Know the difference between needs and wants and make sure everyone in the family understands this, adults included!
-When my son has a long list of things he absolutely must have, I have him list each of them on a separate PostIt note and put them on the fridge.
+- Know the difference between needs and wants and ensure everyone in the family understands this, adults included!
+When my son has a long list of things he absolutely must have, I have him list each of them on a separate sticky note and put them on the fridge.
 A few days later, I ask, “Is there anything on that list you don’t really want or need, after all?”
-One by one, the PostIts come off the fridge as he realizes he was just acting on impulse.
-If there’s something left after 3 or 4 weeks, he then begins saving money to buy it.
+One by one, the notes come off the fridge as he realizes he was just acting on impulse.
+If there’s something left after three or four weeks, he then begins saving money to buy it.

-- Dave Ramsey has solid advice for taking control of your finances.
-I recommend his basic book, The Total Money Makeover for an easy-to-follow plan and a quick, motivational read.
+P.S.
+Dave Ramsey has solid advice for taking control of your finances.
+I recommend his basic book, The Total Money Makeover, for an easy-to-follow plan and a quick, motivational read.